 My journey into psychological discovery began in 1991 when I first started training in counselling and psychotherapy.

 In addition to my intensive supervised Cognitive Behavioural training I received two years supervised integrative training in psychodynamic and humanistic therapy, which I believe has provided me with a more rounded exposure to different treatment approaches.
 It was my cognitive and analytical training that led me to Schema Focused Cognitive Behavioural Therapy, an integrative, systematic model of treatment that addresses the core psychological themes of people with characterological problems and lifelong self-defeating patterns.
 I also completed a years integrative training programme in clinical supervision.

-I have also undergone extensive training in EMDR, and ongoing supervision from various specialists, including John Spector.
+I have undergone extensive training in EMDR, and ongoing supervision from various specialists, including John Spector.
 EMDR, an acronym for Eye Movement Desensitisation & Reprocessing and am an accredited member of the EMDR Association U.K. & Ireland.
-My EMDR practitioner training has enabled me to use it as an adjunct to Cognitive Behavioural Therapy, when treating people suffering from PTSD and a wide range of psychopathologies having their basis in trauma, or critical incident.
-I find that this emotional processing intervention can often help reduce the symptoms associated with anxiety disorders, such as social phobia etc, where clients often make images of themselves performing badly, shamefully, or in a distressing manner.
+My EMDR practitioner training has enabled me to use it as an adjunct to Cognitive Behavioural Therapy, when treating people suffering from Post Traumatic Stress Disorder and a wide range of psychopathologies having their basis in trauma, or critical incident.
+This emotional processing intervention can often help reduce the symptoms associated with anxiety disorders, such as social phobia etc, where clients often make images of themselves performing badly, shamefully, or in a distressing manner.
 Images, as well verbal self-talk, plays a big part in the maintenance of anxiety disorders.

 Finally, EMDR and Cognitive Processing Therapy can often be helpful in changing and restructuring the meaning of early, painful memories, which have resulted in negative core beliefs and Early Maladaptive Schemas.
 Events in our lives which when recalled trigger negative emotions, sensations and self-beliefs.
 These memories can be referred to in Cognitive terms as hot spots or in Gestalt terms unfinished business.
 Both EMDR and Cognitive Processing Therapy are valuable additions to the Cognitive Therapist's armamentarium of techniques and in the true spirit of cognitive therapy, focuses on transforming the negative meaning, attributed to a situation.